-They eat leaves, but this doesn’t matter because fruit production isn’t influenced much.
+They eat leaves, which doesn’t matter because fruit production isn’t influenced much.
 The most devastating thing is that cucumber beetles bring and transmit bacterial wilt disease.
 It is like a silent murderer killing young plants.
 We will now give you some methods to reduce damage, eliminate cucumber beetles and stop them from accessing plants in your garden.

 12 Home Remedies for Cucumber Beetles